Pam Ferris: Career

-Ferris performed in her younger years at the Mercury Theatre in Auckland, and later with various regional companies in the UK.
+Ferris performed in her younger years at the Mercury Theatre in Auckland, and later with various regional companies in the United Kingdom.
 She played motherly Ma Larkin in the ITV series The Darling Buds of May, which ran from 1991 to 1993.
-She was the subject of This Is Your Life in 1991, when she was surprised by Michael Aspel while recording an episode of The Darling Buds of May at Yorkshire Television in Leeds.
-She has also acted in a succession of television dramas, including Meantime, in which she played the Cockney mother of Phil Daniels and Tim Roth, Connie, Hardwicke House, Oranges Are Not the Only Fruit, Where the Heart Is, and Paradise Heights.
-From 2003 to 2006, she played the gardening sleuth, Laura Thyme, in Rosemary & Thyme, starring opposite Felicity Kendal.
+Ferris was the subject of This Is Your Life in 1991, when she was surprised by Michael Aspel while recording an episode of The Darling Buds of May at Yorkshire Television in Leeds.
+Ferris has also acted in a succession of television dramas, including Meantime, in which she played the Cockney mother of Phil Daniels and Tim Roth, Connie, Hardwicke House, Oranges Are Not the Only Fruit, Where the Heart Is, and Paradise Heights.
+From 2003 to 2006, Ferris played the gardening sleuth Laura Thyme in Rosemary & Thyme, starring opposite Felicity Kendal.
 Her roles in costume dramas include parts in television adaptations of Middlemarch, The Tenant of Wildfell Hall, Our Mutual Friend, The Turn of the Screw, Pollyanna, and Jane Eyre.

-In 1996, Ferris portrayed the brutish, authoritarian school headmistress Miss Agatha Trunchbull in Matilda (a role played by male actors in the Broadway musical version).
+In 1996, Ferris portrayed the brutish, authoritarian school headmistress Miss Agatha Trunchbull in Matilda (a role played by male actors in the stage musical version).

-In 2004, she played the callous Aunt Marge in Harry Potter and the Prisoner of Azkaban.
-In 2006, Ferris took on the role of Miriam, a motherly British activist in Children of Men.
-She voiced Mrs. Bennett/Aunty Betty in the animated biographical film Ethel & Ernest which was broadcast on BBC One on 26 December 2016, and played Mrs. Faulkner in Tolkien (2019).
+In 2004, Ferris played the foul-mouthed Marge Dursley in Harry Potter and the Prisoner of Azkaban.
+In 2006, she took on the role of Miriam, a motherly British activist, in Children of Men.
+Ferris voiced Mrs. Bennett/Aunty Betty in the animated biographical film Ethel & Ernest, which was broadcast on BBC One on 26 December 2016, and played Mrs. Faulkner in Tolkien (2019).
 She has also acted in productions for BBC Radio 4.

-Her career in the theatre has included parts in Royal Court Theatre and National Theatre productions.
+Ferris' career in the theatre has included parts in Royal Court Theatre and National Theatre productions.
 In 2007, she played Phoebe Rice in a revival of John Osborne's The Entertainer at London's Old Vic Theatre.
-In 2007, Ferris took part in the BBC Wales programme Coming Home about her Welsh family history.
-In 2008, she played Mrs. General in a BBC adaptation of the Charles Dickens novel Little Dorrit.
+That same year, Ferris took part in the BBC Wales programme Coming Home about her Welsh family history.
+In 2008, Ferris played Mrs. General in a BBC adaptation of the Charles Dickens novel Little Dorrit.
 From 2009 to 2010, she appeared in the final series of the BBC comedy Gavin & Stacey as Cath Smith.
-In 2010, she made a guest appearance in the sitcom Grandma's House.
-From 2012 to 2016, Ferris played the part of Sister Evangelina in the series Call the Midwife.
+In 2010, Ferris made a guest appearance in the sitcom Grandma's House.
+From 2012 to 2016, she played the part of Sister Evangelina in the series Call the Midwife.
 In June and July 2015, Ferris was the guest of Sarah Walker on BBC Radio 3's Essential Classics.

 Personal life

-In 1986, she married actor Roger Frost.
+In 1986, Ferris married actor Roger Frost.
 She lives in Elham, Kent, England.
-In a 2012 interview with The Guardian Ferris said, "I was obsessed with work in my youth.
+In a 2012 interview with The Guardian, Ferris said, "I was obsessed with work in my youth.
 It's why I didn't get married until I was 38 and the reason I didn't have kids.
 Not having children isn't a sadness in my life, though.
 I know I wouldn't have been a half-bad mother, but that's what happened.
 There's no regretting it."